-Proposals and any documents or other records related to a subsequent negotiation for a final contract that would otherwise be available for public inspection and copying under the Ohio Public Records Act are not available for public inspection and copying until after the award of the contract.
-The act states that the purpose of this confidentiality requirements is to ensure fair and impartial evaluation of proposals.
+Proposals and any documents or other records related to a subsequent negotiation for a final contract that would otherwise be available for public inspection and copying under the Ohio Public Records Law will not be available until after the award of the contract.
+The bill states that the purpose of these confidentiality requirements is to ensure fair and impartial evaluation of proposals.
 (R.C.
 307.862(C).)